lambci/docker-lambda/README.md

 ![Terminal Example](https://raw.githubusercontent.com/lambci/docker-lambda/master/examples/terminal.png "Example usage when index.js in current dir")

-You can use it for testing your functions in the same strict Lambda environment, knowing that they'll exhibit the same behavior when deployed live.
-You can also use it to compile native dependencies knowing that you're linking to the same library versions that exist on AWS Lambda and then deploy using the [AWS CLI](https://aws.amazon.com/cli/).
+You can use it for [running your functions](#run-examples) in the same strict Lambda environment, knowing that they'll exhibit the same behavior when deployed live.
+You can also use it to [compile native dependencies](#build-examples) knowing that you're linking to the same library versions that exist on AWS Lambda and then deploy using the [AWS CLI](https://aws.amazon.com/cli/).